 Cool-Season vs. Warm-Season Grass

 If you don't know what variety of ornamental grass you have, you can look at the growth patterns to figure out if it's a cool-season or warm-season grass.
-Cool-season grasses begin their growth early in spring.
+Cool-season grasses begin their growth in late winter to early spring.
 You might notice that they grow better when temperatures are cool, and they sometimes remain partially green even during winter.
 During hot drought periods, these grasses go dormant and turn brown without adequate water from supplemental irrigation.